Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Simulation Results

 To train each of the five aforementioned networks, 10,000 $5 \times 5$ grid samples with randomly distributed obstacles are generated.
 The training hyperparameters are presented in Table~\ref{tab1}.

 Table~\ref{tab2} represents the success rates of the trained networks.
 Here, success is defined as the ability to avoid all obstacles present in the local grid.

-It is needless to say that since grids are occupied by ones and zeros, causing symmetries to occur in many samples, choosing the appropriate seed plays an important role in the success rate of trained networks.
+Since grids are occupied by ones and zeros, causing symmetries to occur in many samples, choosing the appropriate seed plays an important role in the success rate of trained networks.

 The steps followed in simulation and experimental sections are summarized in Algorithm~\ref{alg:path_following}.
-Depending on the complexity of the environment, one can adjust the path update rate.
+Depending on the complexity of the environment, one can adjust the path update rate accordingly.
 In environments with numerous obstacles, the path should be updated more frequently.
 In this study, the path is updated when $10\%$ of the path is traversed.
-The chosen vehicle for the simulation is a simple differential drive robot, which utilizes a PID controller to follow the path.
+The chosen vehicle for the simulation is a simple differential drive robot which utilizes a PID controller to follow the path.
 The robot and the sensor parameters are represented in Table~\ref{tab3}.
 The PID controller coefficients are adjusted to minimize tracking error.
-It is essential to note that the controller can have a significant impact on the path planner's functionality.
-Therefore, using a well-designed controller is vital.
+Since the controller can significantly affect the path planner performance, using a well-designed controller is vital.

 To demonstrate the capabilities of the proposed algorithm, various scenarios are tested against the path planner.
 The obstacles' edges in each scenario are represented by points to simulate feedback from conventional range sensors.
 Notably, the environment itself is not divided into grid cells.
 When the vehicle seeks to update its path at any given time step, it observes the circular segment ahead of it.
-Each circular grid cell containing a certain number of points is then marked as an obstacle.
+Each circular grid cell containing a certain prescribed number of points detected by LiDAR sensor is then marked as an obstacle.
 The output of this process is depicted in Fig.~\ref{fig1}(b).